adiag321/Customer-Segmentation-for-Automobile-Company/README.md

 <img src="data%20visualization/Frequency%20vs%20Monetary.PNG" height="400" align="middle"><br>

-## Tools and Technologies used
-The tools used in this project include:
+## TOOLS AND TECHNOLOGIES USED
 - __Python__ - This was needed to conduct <b>Data Quality Assessment</b> and also for <b>Data Cleaning processes</b>.
 With Python libraries <b>pandas, matplotlib, seaborn</b> exploratory data analysis of the datasets and to gain useful insights from the data was possible.
 - __Tableau__ - This <b>Business Intelligence</b> tool was required to explore data and create charts, graphs, visualizations to come up with a <b>Sales Dashboard for Customer Segmenatation</b> for the automobile bike company.
-The Tableau Sales Dashboard can be found [here](https://public.tableau.com/profile/abhishek.chowdhury#!/vizhome/CustomerSegmentationDashboard_16175595616510/RFMDashboard)
+The Tableau Sales Dashboard can be found [here](https://public.tableau.com/app/profile/aditya.agarwal1269/viz/CustomerSegmentationDashboard_16585087141130/RFMDashboard)